nekonstudio/remote_metronome/README.md

 ## Remote synchronized playing

-In the application you use previously described features in remote synchronized mode.
+In the application you can use previously described features in remote synchronized mode.
-In this mode you can create a session, where one device (host) can trigger playing metronome on another connected devices (clients).
-Host is synchronized with connected clients and every time he plays metronome on his device, other devices starts to play in synchronization with host device.
-The connection is made using [Nearby Connections API](https://developers.google.com/nearby/connections/overview).
+In this mode you can create a session, where one device (host) can connect and synchronize with other devices running an instance of this application (clients).
+Once connection is established, if host starts to play metronome, this other devices start to play in synchronization with host's device.
+The connection between devices is made using [Nearby Connections API](https://developers.google.com/nearby/connections/overview).

 *Left screenshot - host, right screenshot - client*